 Students and Post-Grads require an additional set-up.
 To request student access to Oracle Financials, please submit a support request.

-In the spring, FMS will reach out to individuals who received automatic access to iProcurement prior to 2/20/23 and provide instructions on the need to complete the above required training within a 90 day period to retain their current iProcurement access.
+March 2023, FMS reached out to individuals who received automatic access to iProcurement prior to 2/20/23 and provide instructions on the need to complete the above required training by midnight on June 18, 2023 to retain their current iProcurement access.
 For more information, see news announcement Change to iProcurement Access: New Course Supports Preferred Purchasing at Stanford.

 For important information on which browsers are authorized for the iProcurement system (including SmartMart), review the Administrative System Browser Requirements.